 Residents leaving the Cebu Provincial Capitol after the typhoon

-A fallen tree destroyed a portion of the Fuente perimeter fence
+A fallen tree destroyed a portion of the Fuente fence

-Sandbags placed on streets at the Cebu Business Park
+Sandbags on streets at the Cebu Business Park

-Perimeter fence of the U/C Ayala Center Cebu phase 2
+The fence of the U/C Ayala Center Cebu phase 2 was destroyed, as well.

-An age-old tree near the Magellan’s Cross kiosk
+Then, an age-old tree near the Magellan’s Cross fell to the ground.

 Evacuation and the Great North Cebu Drive

 People from nearby provinces started arriving in Cebu a few days after the tragedy.
-One of the busiest receiving centers was the Tinago Evacuation Center.
+In fact, one of the busiest receiving centers was the Tinago Evacuation Center.

-And Cebuanos didn’t rely on fund-raising campaigns to help their fellow Cebuanos in need.
-The weekend after the supertyphoon, thousands braved the heavy traffic (the tail end beginning in Liloan) to the northern end of the island to distribute relief goods.
-Trucks and private vehicles carrying medicine, water, and food slowly made their way towards Northern Cebu This has now been called the Great North Cebu Drive.
+The Cebuanos didn’t rely on fund-raising campaigns to help their fellow Cebuanos in need.
+In fact, the weekend after supertyphoon Yolanda hit Cebu, thousands braved the heavy traffic to get to the affected areas.
+Although the tail end of the traffic was in Liloan, Cebuanos traveled to the northern end of the island to distribute relief goods.
+Trucks and private vehicles carrying medicine, water, and food also made their way towards Northern Cebu.
+This has now been called the Great North Cebu Drive.

-Street signs asking for help seen along the highway
+Street signs asking for help along the highway in Bogo City.

-Residents line up for medical treatment outside the Bogo Hospital
+Residents lined up for medical treatment outside the Bogo Hospital.

 Special thanks to SSC-Cebu and Leylander of MyCebuPhotoBlog.com for the photos!

-Do you have Yolanda photos or experiences that you want to share?
+Do you have Yolanda photos that you want to share, too?
 Let us know in the comments below!